 - Protecting the businesses property and assets

-With this in mind, the 5 benefits and advantages of IP CCTV systems, we’ll run through in this article are:
+To summarise, the benefits and advantages of IP CCTV systems are:

 - Ease of installation